mattst/MultipleSelectionScroller/README.md

 ## Multiple Selection Scroller - Plugin for Sublime Text v.2 and v.3

+### Overview

+Scroll forwards and backwards through your multiple selections and clear your selections leaving a single cursor at any selection you want.

 ### Features

-A quick overview of what this plugin can do.
+A summary of what this plugin can do.

 - Scroll to selection commands - center chosen selection on the middle line:
   1. Scroll to previous selection (backwards)